aothman/hiscore/README.md

 While this approach can be quick and intuitive, it ossifies quickly; after a certain point experts stop modifying the score even when they see mis-scored points because fiddling with coefficients introduces more errors than it fixes.

 In contrast, **HiScore** allows domain experts to fix observed errors quickly: just add the erroneous point (with its correct score) to the reference set, and re-run the scoring engine.
-The result is a powerful, flexible, maintainable scoring system.

-# Requirements
+## Requirements

-In addition to `numpy`, **HiScore** requires the python libraries of the Gurobi optimizer, available at gurobi.com, in order to `hiscore.create` the scoring engine.
+In addition to `numpy`, **HiScore** requires the python libraries of the [Gurobi optimizer](http://www.gurobi.com) in order to `hiscore.create` scoring functions.
 Once created, further calls (e.g., to `calculate`) do not require use of the Gurobi libraries.

-While Gurobi is not free software, it offers free academic licensing and free evaluation copies.
+While Gurobi is not free software, it offers several attractive licensing options, including free academic licensing and AWS integration.

-# Credits
+## Credits
 The reference set approach to scoring was originally developed while I was Scientist-in-Residence at the [US Green Building Council (USGBC)](http://www.usgbc.org/), where it forms the core of the new LEED Performance Score.

-Development of the theoretical approach expressed in **HiScore** is credited to collaboration with [Ken Judd](http://www.hoover.org/fellows/kenneth-l-judd), with assistance in literature review from [Greg Fasshauer](http://www.math.iit.edu/~fass/).
-The algorithm itself is a practical modification of the sup-inf technique proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).
+Development of the theoretical approach of **HiScore** is credited to collaboration with [Ken Judd](http://www.hoover.org/fellows/kenneth-l-judd).
+The algorithm itself is a practical modification of the sup-inf approach to shape-preserving interpolation proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).

-# Need Help?
+## Need Help?
 If you're looking for help developing a score for your particular domain, I'd love to chat!
 Contact me directly at <aothman@cs.cmu.edu>.